marostr/genetic-programming-example/README.md

 It iterates through the alphabet and prints proper letters.

 To run: ruby main.rb
-Requirements: colorize gem (gem install colorize)
+Requirements: colorize gem (gem install colorize) and 'populations' directory